 Lesson Plans: Municipal Solid Waste

 Municipal Solid Waste (MSW) is commonly called garbage, trash or rubbish.
-MSW is what you find in your home trash can such as paper, plastic, glass, metal cans, boxes, clothing, food waste, yard waste, wrapping, appliances, furniture, etc.
+MSW is what you find in your home trash can such as paper, plastic, glass, metal cans, boxes, clothing, food waste, yard waste, wrapping, appliances, and furniture.

 In Cuyahoga County, residents and businesses generate over 3.4 million tons of waste each year.
 Most of the waste is disposed of in 21 different landfills outside of Cuyahoga County.